 While not everything is good news, I think that the concerns found in this comment (similar to the ones voiced by Moodys Gartner here) are not always founded.
+I will elaborate more in-depth below, as well as the US-Canada treaty Article XVIII(7) with emphasis on treaty tax income.

 1. it substitutes a form for which there is no failure to file penalty (8891) for a form that contains a $10,000 failure to file penalty (8938).